Sea spider: Internal anatomy and physiology

 Pycnogonids do not require a traditional respiratory system (e.g. gills).
 Instead, gasses are absorbed by the legs via the non-calcareous, porous exoskeleton and transferred through the body by diffusion.
 The morphology of pycnogonid creates an efficient surface-area-to-volume ratio for respiration to occur through direct diffusion.
 Oxygen is absorbed by the legs and is transported via the hemolymph to the rest of the body with an open circulatory system.
 The small, long, thin pycnogonid heart beats vigorously at 90 to 180 beats per minute, creating substantial blood pressure.
 The beating of the heart drives circulation in the trunk and in the part of the legs closest to the trunk, but is not important for the circulation in the rest of the legs.
 Hemolymph circulation in the legs is mostly driven by the peristaltic movement of the gut diverticula that extend into every leg, a process called gut peristalsis.
 In the case of taxa without a heart (e.g. Pycnogonidae), the whole circulatory system is presumed to be solely maintained by gut peristalsis.

 The central nervous system of pycnogonid largely retains a segmented ladder-like structure.
 It consists of a dorsal brain (supraesophageal ganglion) and a pair of ventral nerve cords, intercepted by the esophagus.
-The former is a fusion of the first and second brain segments (cerebral ganglia)—protocererum and deutocerebrum—corresponding to the eyes/ocular somite and chelifores/somite 1 respectively.
+The former is a fusion of the first and second brain segments (cerebral ganglia)—protocerebrum and deutocerebrum—corresponding to the eyes/ocular somite and chelifores/somite 1 respectively.
 The whole section was rotated during pycnogonid evolution, as the protocerebrum went upward and the deutocerebrum shifted forward.
 The third commissure is established inferior to the esophagus.
 This third brain segment, or tritocerebrum (corresponding to the palps/somite 2), is fused to the oviger/somite 3 ganglia instead, which is followed up by the final ovigeral somata in the protonymphon larva of Pycnogonum litorale.
 A series of leg ganglia (somite 4 and so on) develop as molts progress, with incorporation of the first leg ganglia into the subesophageal ganglia in certain taxa.
 The leg ganglia might shift anteriorly or even cluster together, but are never highly fused into the ring-like synganglion of other chelicerates.
 The abdominal ganglia are vestigal, absorbed by the preceding leg ganglia during juvenile development.